gth/ha_to_pi_via_mqtt/README.md

 Just like the earlier subscribe script, it will wait until it receives a message before doing anything...

 ## Trigger the script via MQTT (aka 'Sending your third message')
-In a new SSH session enter the command below to publish the message that our script is expecting.
+In a new SSH session enter the command below to publish the message that our script is expecting:
 ```sh
 mosquitto_pub -h homeassistant -t 'garage/door' -m "OPEN" -u mqtt-user -P mypassword
 ```